-It’s important that before you dig too far into Our Inspired Hearts, you learn a little (or a lot) about the things that inspire the author.
+It’s important that, before you dig too far into Our Inspired Hearts, you learn a little (or a lot) about the things that inspire the author.

 For starters, my name is Nikki, and I am a senior undergraduate studying Bible/religion and journalism.
 I’ve always been really good at school, and have considered making it a career by continuing toward the PhD level to one day become a professor.
-I’m still not entirely sure what’s next for me after I graduate in December, but I am excited (and terrified) by all of the possibilities.
+I’m still not entirely sure what’s next for me after I graduate in December of 2018, but I am excited (and terrified) by all of the possibilities.

 The first year we did this, we ran wildly late and didn’t arrive until the bottom of the 7th inning.
 A Wrigley Field security worker looked at me and said, “Honey, why are you crying?
 There’s no crying in baseball!”